onqtam/headjack/src/IDM.md

 https://github.com/bluesky-social/adx/blob/main/docs/architecture.md#personal-data-repositories

+routing endpoints for accounts - advertised by their IDMs

 an IDM may also use a social recovery wallet instead of email as login - or just a normal wallet/keypair authorization